9 digital marketing tips for banks

 Assortment of BBC stories

 Brands are quickly catching up.
-In 2018, Nick Bennett of Honda migrated the entire content hub for Honda UK from their legacy CMS to the digital storytelling platform Shorthand.
+In 2018, Nick Bennett of Honda migrated the entire content hub for Honda UK from its legacy CMS to the digital storytelling platform Shorthand.
 After the first year, return on investment — measured in terms of traffic and value to the business — was up by 32%, with average site dwell time up 82%.

 In this guide, we offer nine tips for banks looking to improve their digital marketing.
 We’ll cover the importance of educational content, knowing your audience, scroll-based visual techniques, data animation, and why companies need to prioritise quality over quantity in their marketing campaigns.